 It’s safe, because you will not be claimed for using the music.
 Seriously.
-We’ve developed our platform so that your videos remain claim-free so long as you include the provided artist promotion in your video post.
-We want this to be as frictionless for you as possible.
+With Thematic, your videos remain claim-free and copyright-free so long as you include the provided artist promotion in your video description.

-And lastly, it’s free.
-Completely free.
+And, it’s free.
 We don’t believe in charging creators antiquated, expensive rates just to use 45 seconds of a song in their video.
 You’re getting the word out and helping provide exposure and reach to artists who are looking for just that.